-Each year innovative and successful education professionals dedicate their time presenting College Board workshops across the country and throughout the world.
-AP consultants help train both new and experienced educators, sharing their expertise and best practices with other education professionals.
+Each year education professionals dedicate their time presenting College Board workshops across the country and throughout the world.
+AP consultants help train both new and experienced educators, sharing their expertise and best practices.

 Why do it?